-bankruptcies and credit downgrades to junk (the zombie apocalypse).
-Thus, the prospect of sustained low interest rates, combined with a flattish yield curve and low loan demand makes it difficult for banks to make money.
-Two of five detractors were banks who were negatively impacted by low net interest margins and slow loan growth.
-Banks are as cheap as they were coming out of the Global Financial Crisis, yet the credit risk is a fraction of what it was then.
-Our thesis that banks would be "part of the solution" this time, by lending to small businesses that need help, has yet to play out, and the overweight to this group going into the quarter detracted from portfolio performance.
-If the recovery is truly a "V", the valuation gap for banks should start to close.
-Two insurance companies were detractors as well.
-Argo Group International Holdings (ARGO, -5.16%) and American Financial Group Inc. (AFG, -8.91%) are insurance companies being impacted by investor concerns regarding potential business interruption liability claims from closings due to COVID-19.
-Additionally, insurance companies may find it difficult to grow book value in an interest rate environment expected to offer yields below inflation.
-The only nonfinancial among the top five detractor list was Brinks Co.
-(BCO, -12.21%), which securely moves cash from businesses to banks and among banks.
-It has been skillfully consolidating the industry, but investors are concerned that the market is moving toward a cashless society, and many retailers and small businesses will disappear, thus creating a structural headwind for Brinks.
+was then.
+Our thesis that banks would be "part of the solution" to this crisis, by lending to small businesses that need help, has yet to play out.
+The Brinks Co.
+(BCO, -11.79%), which securely moves cash from businesses to banks and among banks.
+It has been skillfully consolidating the industry, but investors believe the market is moving toward a cashless society, and many retailers and small businesses will disappear, thus creating a structural headwind for Brinks.
 Our current thinking is the market is over-reacting to the near term fears and not giving enough credit for longer-term opportunities and Brinks remains a high conviction idea.